JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **8025 days**.
+Here is a random fact about me - I have been on this planet for **8026 days**.

-And here is a just a random fact -  **After the death of the genius, Albert Einstein, his brain was removed by a pathologist and put in a jar for future study**.
+And here is a just a random fact -  **In one gram of soil, about ten million bacteria live in it**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)